Skip navigation

 Bub City Thanksgiving Spread

 No Thanksgiving is complete without a spread of sides that showcase a range of different fall flavors.
-The best complement for those dishes, John C. Slatter of Aba and Ema says, is an orange wine with good body that isn’t overly fruity and has an acidity that isn’t too piercing.
+The best complement for those dishes, John C. Slatter says of Aba and Ema says, is an orange wine with good body that isn’t overly fruity and has an acidity that isn’t too piercing.

 “Orange wines are having their moment, and why not at the Thanksgiving table!” shares John.
 “Examples of great orange wine (white wine made from macerating the skins of white grapes) are coming from around the world, and offer the texture and complexity to stand up to all the sides on the table.”